 Sligo Creek Golf Course is the only down County public golf course, and it has been and continues to be a vital recreational facility for Montgomery County’s residents in the lower portion of the County.
 If the golf course is to close, that decision should be made by the MNCPPC and the Montgomery County government, not a private third party.

-Passage of this bill brings accountability and transparency to the process of closing our parks and park facilities and prevents the MNCPPC from ceding its authority, to close these taxpayer funded public assets, to someone else.
+Passage of this bill brings accountability and transparency to the process of closing our parks and park facilities and prevents the MNCPPC from ceding its authority, to close these taxpayer funded public assets, to another entity.